 9. Consult the Internet

 Going online to self-diagnose your ailments is no replacement for professional diagnosis and treatment.

 But if you already know what you’re dealing with, consulting a relevant association’s website could help when you have questions and lack access to a doctor.

-For example, if you suffer from anxiety, you can find reliable resources at these websites:
+For example, if you have anxiety, you can find reliable resources that provide information at these websites:

 - Association for Behavioral and Cognitive Therapies